-Table 5.3 Chezy roughness coefficients for some typical streams established relationship between the amount of the tracer found naturally in the stream $(C{i})$ , the concentration of tracer put into the river $(C{i})$ , the concentration of tracer measured downstream after mixing $(C{d})$ , and the stream discharge (Q).
+Table 5.3 Chezy roughness coefficients for some typical streams established relationship between the amount of the tracer found naturally in the stream (C{ρ}) , the concentration of tracer put into the river (C{ρ}) , the concentration of tracer measured downstream after mixing (C{d}) , and the stream discharge (Q).
 The type of tracer used is dependent on the equipment available; the main point is that it must be detectable in solution and non-harmful to the aquatic flora and fauna.
 A simple tracer that is often used is a solution of table salt (NaCl), a conductivity meter being employed to detect the salt solution.

-Type of channel Chezy roughness coefficient for a hydraulic radius of 1 m Artificial concrete channel 71 40 Clean regular natural channel <30 m wide 33 Natural channel with sluggish weeds pools <30 m wide 14 Mountain streams with boulders Streams larger than 30 m wide 20 40
+Type of channel Chezy roughness coefficient for a hydraulic radius of 1 m Artificial concrete channel Excavated gravel channel Clean regular natural channel <30 m wide Natural channel with some weeds or stones <30 m wide Natural channel with sluggish weedy pools <30 m wide Mountain streams with boulders Streams larger than 30 m wide 71 40 33 29 14 20 40